Organisation-Non-Philosophique-Internat/onphi-2025/README.md

 # Site Web ONPhI

 ## Introduction

-This is a skeleton application using the Zend Framework MVC layer and module systems.
  This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework.

 ## Installation using Composer